-Prototypes here were never for sale, rather testing and evaluation, and a dozen were shared by good friend Uffe Edefuhr, a one time serious ABU Collector.
+Prototypes here were never for sale, rather testing and evaluation, and here 50 or more were shared by good friend Uffe Edefuhr, a one time serious ABU Collector.

 Many more have been shared from workers

 and friends he knew at ABU factory in times past.

 I particularly thank Ove Agdahl in sourcing some of these recent acquisitions.

 My most recent gifts from Uffe are these having no names but one can see the ABU heritage.

 mate for the gifting and willingness to permit me to share with

 As I have no intention of selling , value is of little consideration, though I have paid up to A $300 for my most expensive unique named but not sold ABU Hilo White and Pink bait.

 Pictured below, are an unfinished LYS, but the main priority here is the ex[erimental colour Wp and other un-named colour Hilo.

 starting off collecting these prototype items, one should be pretty